 Working with Fortune 500 companies including Unilever, ubisend has experience creating an engaging and scalable chatbot experience.

 2d) Chatbot developers

 If you are on a tight budget and don’t prefer to partner with a pure chatbot player, partnering with chatbot developers may be more beneficial for you.
 These vendors use 3rd party chatbot solutions to develop custom solutions for their clients.
 Generally, they enable smaller companies to build relatively simple bots fast.
 As they develop solutions in similar cases, they build a library of bot configurations that enable them to quickly build new bots.

 We are listing major chatbot developers that we came across.
 However, there are too many chatbot developers to list and new chatbot development companies are entering the market constantly.

 |Company||Number of employees|

 |Root Info Solutions||51-100|

-Before you pick a solution provider
+Before you pick a chatbot development company

 We categorized the chatbot players and put them in separate lists here.
 Now that you know how you will build your chatbot, it is worth thinking about where to test, analyze and deploy it.
 We have a detailed article on chatbot ecosystem that can guide you.
 An important decision is where you will deploy the chatbot.
 You can consider the messaging platforms Facebook Messenger, Whatsapp, Kik or Slack for deployment.
-Though Facebook Messenger had an ambitious start in promoting bots, bots are deprioritized in their platform now and whatsapp is gaining more momentum in bot usage.
+Though Facebook Messenger had an ambitious start in promoting bots, bots are deprioritized in their platform now and WhatsApp is gaining more momentum in bot usage.